 Getting young dads to change their attitude and behaviour towards domestic abuse requires different approaches.
-What works with older dads won’t necessarily work with younger ones, whose life experiences and expectations are very different.
+We've found that what works with older dads won’t necessarily work with younger ones, whose life experiences and expectations are very different.
+So our delivery of the world-class Caring Dads programme is designed to tackle that.

 Designed for young dads - Whilst we don’t change the format of the programme, we make sure the programme materials – from images to situations - reflect the experience of young men.
 We also make sure they fit the cultural background of the group.